bioexcel/bioexcel-exascale-co-design-benchmarks/CP2K/whole-application-benchmark/README.md

 `mpirun -n 24 cp2k.popt -in force-opt-qmmm.in`

+The number of MPI ranks (24 in this example) should be adjusted to equal the number of available cores.

 Or, to redirect output from stdout to file for future reference:

 `mpirun -n 24 cp2k.popt -in force-opt-qmmm.in > force-opt-qmmm.log`